 - All of the metadata typically stored alongside the image gets lost in the run/export/import process.
 Things that may have been defined in the original image like exposed ports, environment variables and the default command are lost.

 So I certainly would NOT recommend that you go and flatten all of your images, but it can be a useful in a pinch if you're trying to optimize someone else's image.
 Also, it can be a helpful tool if you simply want to see just how much space you could squeeze out of your own images.

 Managing the size of Docker images is a challenge.
 It's easy to make them smaller without sacrificing functionality.
 Don't have an account on CenturyLink Cloud?
 No problem.
-Get started for free and receive a substantial credit toward any of our products or services.
+Just head over to our website and activate an account.